siran/writing/books/The Physics of Energy Flow/The Physics of Energy Flow - 002 Energy Flows.md

 observed reconfiguration as flow.

 To describe energy flow is to describe its continuous redistribution within itself.
-We write it as a vector field
+We write it as

 $$
 \mathbf{S}(\mathbf{r};1,2).